godatadriven/godatadriven-blog/content/beeline-hadoop-client.md

 Template: article
 Latex:

-# Use beeline on a secured cluster
+# Fine grained authorization

 In this blog I will explain how to use beeline in a secured cluster.
 The CDH 5.1.0 cluster is secured with Kerberos (authentication) and Sentry (authorization).
+If you want to setup a secured cluster checkout the related blog <a href="kerberos-cloudera-setup.html" target="_blank">kerberos-cloudera-setup</a>.
 Cloudera is using [Sentry](http://sentry.incubator.apache.org/) for fine grained authorization of data and metadata stored on a Hadoop cluster.
 Hortonworks is using [Knox](http://knox.apache.org/) for achieving the same goal.

 > This blog is related to the **hive command-line tool**, using Hive through webinterface is fine!

-## Why change from Hive to Beeline?
+## Why change from Hive CLI to Beeline?

 The primary difference between the two involves how the clients connect to Hive.
 The Hive CLI connects directly to the Hive Driver and requires that Hive be installed on the same machine as the client.
 However, Beeline connects to HiveServer2 and does not require the installation of Hive libraries on the same machine as the client.
 Beeline is a thin client that also uses the Hive JDBC driver but instead executes queries through HiveServer2, which allows multiple concurrent client connections and supports authentication.